-April Fools' Plot: The game starts off with Mookie and Sharon playing a joke on John.
-Later, when John informs Clancy of the monsters, he did not believe him at first.
-Also, the entire game takes place during April Fools!
+April Fools' Plot: The entire game takes place during April 1st, 199X.
+The game starts off with Mookie and Sharon playing a joke on John.
+Not soon after, when John informs Clancy of the monsters, Clancy's initially inclined to believe it's just a practical joke.

 Artistic License - Military: For some reason, the man in charge of the Navy SEALs is called Colonel, despite the fact that there are no colonels in the Navy.
 (The Navy equivalent of a colonel is a captain.)
 Also, for some reason an Army Colonel is in charge of an underwater base.